Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Introduction

-Probably, people started to recognize such symmetry in neutrino oscillation as the ``light-side--dark-side'' symmetry~\cite{deGouvea:2000pqg,Fogli:2001wi}, that is, the first octant of $\theta_{12}$ vs.~the second octant:
+To the author's knowledge, the first discussion of the reparametrization symmetry in neutrino oscillation is given by Fogli {\it et al.} in ref.~\cite{Fogli:1996nn}.
+Sometime later, there appeared a much-discussed ``light-side--dark-side'' symmetry~\cite{deGouvea:2000pqg,Fogli:2001wi}, the one between the first and the second octants of $\theta_{12}$,

-This ``light-dark'' symmetry is approximately realized in the result of the reactor measurement of $\theta_{12}$~\cite{KamLAND:2013rgu}.
+by which a growing popularity of such symmetry resulted.
+This ``light-dark'' symmetry is approximately realized as a result of the reactor measurement of $\theta_{12}$~\cite{KamLAND:2013rgu}.
 But, of course, the second octant solution is excluded if the data of the solar neutrino measurements are added.
 See e.g.~ref.~\cite{Super-Kamiokande:2016yck}.
 It is because the matter effect~\cite{Wolfenstein:1977ue,Mikheyev:1985zog} breaks the first octant - second octant degeneracy.
-It leaves us a lesson that we have to take the matter effect into account whenever it is relevant because it affects the symmetry.
+It teaches us a lesson that we have to take the matter effect into account whenever it is relevant because it affects the symmetry.
+For our frequent usage, we denote the reparametrization symmetry of the type discussed here and in these references as the ``Rep symmetry'' for short throughout this paper.

+Despite successes of the SF method in digging out the Rep symmetries, as reported in refs.~\cite{Minakata:2022yvs,Minakata:2021dqh,Minakata:2021goi,Minakata:2022zua}, there remain many questions to be answered.
+One of the most important is the nature of the Rep symmetry.
+That is, whether it reflects physical feature of the dynamics of neutrino evolution in matter, or it is merely a framework-dependent regularity, in each particular one used to describe neutrino evolution.

+In this paper, to shed light on this issue, we engage a comparative study of the two Rep symmetries of the 1-2 state exchange type~\cite{Minakata:2022yvs,Minakata:2021dqh}, one in the solar-resonance perturbation (SRP) theory~\cite{Martinez-Soler:2019nhb} and the other in the Denton {\it et al.} (DMP) perturbation theory~\cite{Denton:2016wmg}.
+We ask the question, ``how and why are they so identical to each other?'', answer of which must shed light on nature of the Rep symmetry.
+Even more generally outside the present context, their identity is a nontrivial issue because SRP and DMP are the very different frameworks in nature, such as the structure of perturbative expansions.
+For further discussions of these points, see sections~\ref{sec:SF} and ~\ref{sec:new-picture}.

+Looking back, symmetry in neutrino oscillation has been discussed in the various related or different contexts.
+The above mentioned symmetries under discrete transformations may have affinity with the discrete symmetries in flavor physics models~\cite{Altarelli:2010gt}.
+The parameter degeneracy, the problem of multiple solutions for a given set of observables, has been discussed from the viewpoint of approximate or exact symmetries of the oscillation probability~\cite{Fogli:1996pv,Burguet-Castell:2001ppm,Minakata:2001qm,Minakata:2010zn} in the $\nu$SM, a shorthand notation for neutrino-mass-embedded Standard Model, and in extensions with the non-standard interactions beyond the $\nu$SM~\cite{Coloma:2016gei}.
+For discussions on the related another aspects of symmetries see, e.g., refs.~\cite{Gluza:2001de,deGouvea:2008nm,Zhou:2016luk}.